skmdab/create_docker-jenkins/README.md

-# Create Jenkins
+# Create Jenkins+Docker

-This repository contains scripts and configurations for deploying a Jenkins instance on AWS.
+This repository contains scripts and configurations for deploying a Jenkins+Docker instance on AWS.

 ## Prerequisites